 Some polyols based on soy or other plant derivatives are available for use in polyurethane products.
 While this is an important shift in the market, when used in SPF these polyols represent only a portion (we’ve see up to around 20%) of the finished foam.

-Often, half or more of an SPF product is comprised of isocyanates.
+Typically, half or more of an SPF product is comprised of isocyanates.
 These substances are extremely potent asthmagens - as little as one drop could be enough to cause someone to develop asthma.
-These isocyanates continue to react after the SPF has hardened (there’s no agreement in the industry about exactly how long it takes to fully cure), and building occupants can be exposed.
+These isocyanates continue to react after the SPF has hardened (there’s no agreement in the industry about exactly how long it takes to fully cure ), and building occupants can be exposed.

-However, the “improved” SPF products we’ve reviewed to date still appear to incorporate chlorinated flame retardants, which have been the focus of global attention recently for their ability to impact both human health and wildlife.
+In addition to these problematic blowing agents, SPF includes a variety of other harmful chemicals like amines (which may contribute to respiratory effects ), and chlorinated flame retardants, which have been the focus of global attention recently for their ability to impact both human health and wildlife.

 For more information on the composition of SPF, see its Common Product Profile.